-- Hang your hammock from higher branches to get a better breeze and also keep away from critters that prefer the forest floor.
+- Hang from higher branches to get a better breeze and also keep away from critters that prefer the forest floor.

 - If you are experiencing strain from hyperextending, try a knee pillow.
 Some sort of padding under your knees will help ease the stress from the tight ridge that tends to form under the legs on shorter hammocks.

 - If mosquitos are a problem, hang a mosquito net.
 Jungle hammocks tend to come with sewn-on mosquito net, which is great.
-But if you want to use this opportunity to add some style to your hammock area, get one of the ones that hang from the ceiling, and hang it over your hammock from a tree branch or similar.
+But if you want to use this opportunity to add some style to the area, get one of the ones that hang from the ceiling, and hang it from a tree branch or similar.

-Mosquito netting can not only make a hammock area more comfortable, but can also pretty it up!
+Mosquito netting can not only make it more comfortable, but can also pretty it up!

-- Suspend the fabric of an old large trampoline by heavy rope from a tree for a unique, eco-friendly hammock.
+- Suspend the fabric of an old large trampoline by heavy rope from a tree for a unique, eco-friendly design.

 💡Tip: To identify a dead tree, look for missing bark, damage to the root, and absence of leaves and needles.

 - When you’re putting your hammock away, do so in a practical way.
-For example, if your hammock is a tree hammock, put away the tree straps last.
+For example, put away the tree straps last.
 If the straps are at the top when you put it away, it’ll make your life so much easier when you go to unpack it to hang it up again.

-- Always check that your hammock is hung correctly before plonking yourself into it.
+- Always check that it is hung correctly before plonking yourself into it.
 Yank on your tree or stand straps to ensure they’re taught and well tied, to avoid falling flat on your bum should anything be lose or tied incorrectly.

-- Lay diagonally in your hammock.
-Despite our natural inclination to lie in the hammock in a straight line (which can squeeze you as the sides pinch inwards), lying diagonally is actually the most comfortable way to swing.
+- Lay diagonally.
+Despite our natural inclination to lie in a straight line (which can squeeze you as the sides pinch inwards), lying diagonally is actually the most comfortable way to swing.

 Did you know?
-Adjusting your position in your hammock can actually maximize your space!
+Adjusting your position can actually maximize your space!

 - Place a sleeping pad under (or in) your sleeping bag.
-If you’re in a cooler area, you may wish to use a sleeping bag to keep warm on your hammock.
+If you’re in a cooler area, you may wish to use a sleeping bag to keep warm.
 But when the underside of the sleeping bag (and its insulation) gets compressed underneath your body, it can cause your back to get cold.
 To prevent this, put a sleeping pad underneath your sleeping bag, or, to stop it from slipping, inside your sleeping bag.

 - Tie a drip line onto your suspension rope on rainy days.
-This will prevent water from seeping down your suspension and getting your hammock wet.
-A drip line is a simple piece of rope that’s tied onto the line before the hammock starts, which reroutes the water to drip down to the ground, rather than down your hammock.
+This will prevent water from seeping down your suspension and getting things wet.
+A drip line is a simple piece of rope that’s tied onto the line before the hammock starts, which reroutes the water to drip down to the ground instead.

-You’ll need some pretty basic supplies for your DIY hammock stand, along with a few more specialist items (like the hammock itself, of course).
+You’ll need some pretty basic supplies for your DIY hammock stand, along with a few more specialist items.
 Here is everything you’ll need:

 - Sun shade sail — We like this Shade Sail Triangle Canopy